SUSE/cap-terraform/aks/README.md

     - `tenant_id` - "Azure Service Principal 'tenant'"
     - `ssh_username` - SSH username for accessing the cluster.
     - `ssh_public_key` - SSH public key for access to worker nodes.
-    - `cluster_admin_password` - Intial password for Cloud Foundry 'admin' user. _We recommend changing this password after deployment._ See https://documentation.suse.com/suse-cap/single-html/cap-guides/#cha-cap-manage-passwords
+    - `admin_password` - Intial password for Cloud Foundry 'admin' user, UAA 'admin' OAuth client, and metrics 'admin' login.
+We recommend changing this password after deployment.
+See https://documentation.suse.com/suse-cap/single-html/cap-guides/#cha-cap-manage-passwords
-    - `uaa_admin_client_secret` - Password for UAA 'admin' user. _This user is only an OAuth client that is authorized to call UAA REST APIs and will need to create a separate user in the UAA server._ See https://documentation.suse.com/suse-cap/single-html/cap-guides/#cha-cap-uaa-ui
-    - `metrics_password` - Password for metrics.
-(Username is 'admin')
     - `k8s_version` - Kubernetes version to apply to AKS; must be supported in the selected region.
 (Run `az aks get-versions --location $REGION --output table` for a list of supported options)
     - `disk_size_gb` - The worker node storage capacity.
 (Minimum:80, Maximum: 4095)
     - `cluster_labels` - Tags to be applied to resources in your cluster.
 (Optional)